jw120/movie-vote/README.md

 TODO

+* TSC conversion

+  + Finish actionCreators, remove actionTypes, use these action types everywhere
+  + Apply same to state and props
+  + Improve .d.ts files in myTypings
+  + Restore conditional imports for Root and configureStore (and fix hot modules reloading in configure store)
+  + Add CSS back
+  + Dynamic state checking for isChecks?

 * Check works with prod mode
+* Merge in server to repository - use as file server?
-* Reselect?
+* Refactor - Reselect?
 Can we make state non-modal
 * expect=jsx for tests - not chai?
+* Remove extra code
+* deepFreeze in tests
+* Try typescript

 # Next